yegor256/xcop/README.md

       - uses: g4s8/xcop-action@master
 ```

-To customize files pattern use `files`:
+To customize the files pattern, use the `files` parameter:

 ```yaml
 - uses: g4s8/xcop-action@master